you-zhou/notes/dev.md

 ## Variable declaration:  var, let & const
 1. const: The strictest.
 Its value must be assigned at declaration time.
 And it can't be **re**assigned.
+2. let:
-2. var: The weakest.
+3. var: The weakest.
 Redeclaring a `var` variable is allowed.
-3. let

 # Bootstrap